-At the Inter-Benchmark spring 2016, it was decided to also use the age groups 1-2 from the IBWSS in the default assessment.
+At the Inter-Benchmark spring 2016, it was decided to also use the age groups 1-2 from the IBWSS in the default assessment (ICES, 2016a).

-The indices blue whiting are presented in Table D1.
+The indices of blue whiting from the spawning stock survey are presented in Table D1.